Yellowstone National Park Access

 The West Entrance to Old Faithful & Mammoth Hot Springs is now

-OPEN for the Summer season.
+CLOSED for the season.

 Please see the Spring Openings below for the South & East entrance openings.

 October 9 —Roads close to the public at Tower Fall to Canyon Jct. and Long Lake via Beartooth Pass to the Montana Stateline.
 (GATES CLOSE AT 8 A.M.).

 November 4 —all park roads closed to the public at 8 a.m. except from the North Entrance to Upper Mammoth Terrace, and Mammoth via Tower Junction to Northeast Entrance.
 Cooke City via Colter Pass to the Long Lake gate is not maintained for wheeled vehicle travel.

 Fall weather is unpredictable; roads may be closed temporarily by snow or other weather conditions.
 Snow tires or chains may be required.
 Please Note: The section of the Beartooth Highway (Highway 212), between the junction of Highway 296 and Red Lodge, Montana, closes in winter on a schedule determined by amount of snowfall.
 Travel between Red Lodge and the Northeast Entrance is not possible on Highway 212 until it opens again in the spring.

 2013-2014 Winter Oversnow Vehicle Road PROVISIONAL Opening and Closing Schedule